Fraserburgh F.C.: History

-The club were formed in 1910 and play at Bellslea Park.
-Prior to 1910, they played as a select side made up of the best players from the local amateur league.
+The club was formed in 1910 and play at Bellslea Park.
+Prior to 1910, it played as a select side made up of the best players from the local amateur league.
 The club's colours (consisting of black and white stripes) were acquired from a local fish merchant who had links with Newcastle United, and the tradition has since been kept, with the traditional away kit consisting of a sky blue shirt, white shorts and sky blue socks.

 Fraserburgh's first ever match was an away tie in the Scottish Qualifying Cup against rivals Peterhead, which Fraserburgh won 3–1.
 In their first season they went on to win the Aberdeenshire Cup, defeating Buckie Thistle at Pittodrie Stadium.

 They were granted admission into the Highland Football League in 1921 and up until that time they competed in the Aberdeenshire Cup and Scottish Cup.

 Fraserburgh's most famous victory was in the Scottish Cup on 31 January 1959, where they defeated Dundee, one of the top clubs in Scotland at the time, 1–0 at Bellslea Park.
 This is widely regarded as the biggest ever 'giant killing' shock in the Scottish Cup.

 On 21 January 1970, the Fraserburgh lifeboat The Duchess of Kent was lost, being turned over by a freak wave approximately 40 mi from Fraserburgh while trying to escort the Danish fishing vessel Opal to safety.
 Only one of the six crew members survived.
 After the disaster, Jock Stein took his Celtic side to the Broch for a fundraising game, which Fraserburgh lost 7–0.

 Another one of Fraserburgh's most memorable games was a 10–0 victory away to local rivals Peterhead in the Highland League Cup on 14 August 1974.
 They have always had a rivalry with Peterhead but as Peterhead got promoted into the Scottish league the rivalry has wavered somewhat.